Daunted by the myriad of blinds, shades and shutters when looking for window treatments?

 Is your home an acoustical nightmare with hard surfaces everywhere, from tile floors and counter tops to wooden ceilings?

-Window treatments absorb sounds, so you can improve interior acoustics (perfect for movie night) and reduce unwanted noises (like your rowdy neighbors) by choosing window materials that absorb sound.
+Window treatments absorb sounds, so you can improve interior acoustics (perfect for movie night) by choosing window materials that absorb sound.
 The level of sound absorption depends on a few factors:

 - Product Features